starrify/frontera_getting_started/README.md

    table, put some code on the spider side calculating that score, and make it crawl records with higher score first.

-2. *TODO* Setup local hbase and kafka, try running it first http://distributed-frontera.readthedocs.org/en/latest/topics/quickstart.html
+2. *DONE* Setup local hbase and kafka, try running it first http://distributed-frontera.readthedocs.org/en/latest/topics/quickstart.html

 3. *TODO* if it’s working, than let’s make a new crawling strategy.
 Simpliest